from the blog

 • Stop by the Forest Service at 1415 Fort Street in Buffalo, for additional help, on your way up the mountian.
 Phone: (307) 684-7806

 A little further jaunt from Buffalo, 43 miles up Highway 16, Willow Park offers a more intermediate to advanced set of loops and trails.
 13 miles worth to be exact.
 This popular, maintained trail area offers great skiing opportunity for intermediate to advanced skiiers of all ages.
 Well marked, these loops offer narrow trails, 2,940 acres of trees, meadows, steep valleys and a few cleared spur roads.
-Learn more about this trail on the PPNC website here.
+Learn more about this trail on the PPNC website or view the Willow Park ski trails map.

 • No Pets Allowed